 - Alaska Lounge+ members departing on a same-day flight operated by Alaska Airlines or American Airlines (+2 guests or immediate family)

 - Citi® Prestige primary card holders departing on an American Airlines flight within 12 hours.

-- American Airlines Admirals Club One-Day pass holders.
-Passes can be purchased for $59 and used at multiple lounge locations on the same day at Admirals Club lounges. (no guests)
+- American Airlines Admirals Club One-Day pass holders departing on a same-day flight operated by American Airlines or a oneworld airline (subject to capacity restrictions.)
+Passes can be purchased for $59 and used at multiple lounge locations throughout on the same day at Admirals Club lounges (no guests)

 - American Airlines First Class passengers departing on a same-day international fight (+1 guest)

 - American Airlines Business Class passengers departing on a same-day international fight (no guests)